SugarcaneMC/Sugarcane/README.md

 # Try it out
-You can download the latest development build for 1.17 in [GitHub Actions](https://github.com/SugarcaneMC/Sugarcane/actions?query=branch%3Aver%2F1.17).
+You can download the latest development build for 1.17 with Purpur using [GitHub Actions](https://github.com/SugarcaneMC/Sugarcane/actions?query=branch%3A1.17%2Fpurpur).
 There is not stable build for production yet